Redpill-Linpro/alfresco-document-templates/README.md

 To enable the possibility to pick a template for alfresco datatypes this module needs to be enabled in share.
 Navigate to `http://[your-host]:[port]/page/modules/deploy` and enable the "Redpill Linpro Default Document Templates" module.

 ## Activate templates for certain content types
 To activate a document template for a content type (for example cm:content) edit your share configuration files.
-See example in `Redpill Linpro Default Document Templates.xml` file.
+See example in `alfresco-document-templates-extension.xml` file.

 <extension>
   <modules>